-- Describe the time when you went above and beyond what was expected of you?
+- Describe the time when you went above and beyond of what was expected of you?

 - Here is a case describing a common drug interaction.
-How would you resolve the problem?
+How would you resolve it?

-- Imagine an angry customer and a very stupid one.
-How would you deal with each one?
+- Imagine an angry customer, and a very stupid one.
+How would you deal with both of them?

 - How do you spot drug seeking behavior?
-What would you do in such a case?
+What would you do if you spotted it?

 - You cannot read the prescription.
-What would you do in such a case?
+What would you do?